Consultations by Appointment Only

 A domestic violence charge in Augusta, Maine, can turn your life upside down.
-Whether it stems from a dispute with a spouse, partner, roommate, or family member, the consequences of a conviction are serious—jail time, no-contact orders, loss of firearm rights, and long-term effects on your job, reputation, and family life.
+Whether it stems from a dispute with a spouse, partner, roommate, or family member, the consequences of a conviction are serious.

-These cases are often emotionally charged and can escalate quickly—sometimes based on misunderstandings or false accusations.
+domestic violence cases are often emotionally charged and can escalate quickly and sometimes can be based on misunderstandings or false accusations.
 Prosecutors in Kennebec County pursue domestic violence charges aggressively, even if the alleged victim doesn’t want to move forward.
 That’s why it’s critical to have an experienced criminal defense attorney near you who knows how to protect your rights and challenge the case against you.

 At The Maine Criminal Defense Group, our Augusta domestic violence defense lawyers are strategic, experienced, and ready to fight for your future.
 We evaluate the evidence, expose inconsistencies in the prosecution’s case, and ensure your rights are respected at every stage.
 If you’re a non-citizen, we also help assess the immigration impact of your charges and guide you through the next steps.